melikeguler99/case_study/README.md

 # Introduction

-`qcpipe` is a reproducible Nextflow DSL2 pipeline for basic quality control and visualization of long-read sequencing data.
+`qcPipe` is a reproducible Nextflow DSL2 pipeline for basic quality control and visualization of long-read sequencing data.
 The workflow allows users to quickly assess whether `.fastq`and `.fastq.gz` is suitable for downstream analysis using both standardized QC tools and custom analytics.

 The pipeline runs:
 - **NanoQC** – HTML-based quality summary for long reads